Skip to Content

 Sharing is caring!

-This Thai green curry paste will make your next Thai curry awesome!
+This Thai green curry paste will make your next Thai green curry awesome!

 If you’re looking for a delicious and authentic Thai green curry paste recipe, you needn’t look any further!
-Of course there are good thai green curry pastes available at supermarkets but they can’t compete with what you can make at home.
+You can use this Thai green curry in this Thai green curry and as a marinade for meat, fish and tofu.

 Thai green curry paste